The Mermaid Parade FAQ

 What time does the Parade start?

 What time does the Parade end?

 Hard to say, but it usually wraps up at around 4:30 PM or so.
 Immediately after the last participant passes the review stand, parade founder Dick D. Zigun leads the King and Queen procession through the MCU Parking Lot to the beach for the opening of the Ocean for the summer swimming season.
 We hope you'll join the procession.
-Mermaid Parade winners will be announced at The Mermaid Parade Ball at MCU Park.
+Mermaid Parade winners will be announced at The Mermaid Parade Ball (Location TBA).